Public domain: Music

 People have been creating music for millennia.
 The first musical notation system, the Music of Mesopotamia system, was created 4,000 years ago.
 Guido of Arezzo introduced Latin musical notation in the 10th century.
 This laid the foundation for the preservation of global music in the public domain, a distinction formalized alongside copyright systems in the 17th century.
 Musicians copyrighted their publications of musical notation as literary writings, but performing copyrighted pieces and creating derivative works were not restricted by early copyright laws.
 Copying was widespread, in compliance with the law, but expansions of those laws intended to benefit literary works and responding to commercial music recording technology's reproducibility have led to stricter rules.
 Relatively recently, a normative view that copying in music is not desirable and lazy has become popular among professional musicians.

 US copyright laws distinguish between musical compositions and sound recordings, the former of which refers to melody, notation or lyrics created by a composer or lyricist, including sheet music, and the latter referring to a recording performed by an artist, including a CD, LP, or digital sound file.
 Musical compositions fall under the same general rule of 95 years after publication, so anything published before 1930 is considered public domain (as of 2025).
 Sound recordings, on the other hand, are subject to different rules and are not eligible for public domain status until 2021–2067, depending on the date and location of publishing, unless explicitly released beforehand.

 The Musopen project records music in the public domain for the purposes of making the music available to the general public in a high-quality audio format.
 Online musical archives preserve collections of classical music recorded by Musopen and offer them for download/distribution as a public service.

 Films

-The 1968 horror film Night of the Living Dead is public domain in the United States because its theatrical distributor failed to place a copyright indication on the prints, as would have been required to obtain a copyright at that time.
+The 1968 horror film Night of the Living Dead is in the public domain in the United States because its theatrical distributor failed to place a copyright indication on the prints, as would have been required to obtain a copyright at that time.

 A public-domain film is a film that was never under copyright, was released to public domain by its author, or whose copyright has expired.
-All films released in the United States before 1 January 1930 have been entered in the public domain in that country.
+All films released in the United States before 1 January have entered the public domain in that country.